 Normally, following the death of a family member, we would expect support to come from those closest to us.
 Miscarriage is unusual in that we often find the most comfort comes from other women who we are not necessarily close to.
-However they have experienced miscarriage and have dealt with it in a healthy way.
-(You will be amazed at the response when you mention miscarriage in a conversation.)
+If they have experienced miscarriage, hopefully they will have dealt with it in a healthy way, even if it took some time.
+Their empathy and reassurance can be invaluable.

 You may not be thinking with your usual clarity, especially with a body flooded with extra hormones, the trauma of grief, plus the feeling that your whole world has just shockingly shattered.
 Your normal voice of reason may be on holiday, so please consider the following when telling family, friends and co-workers, what has happened:

 - Choose the timing.
 The head space someone is in is important as they may be too busy, be having a rough time themselves or the timing is totally inappropriate.
 Probably it is best to do it in person when possible, otherwise you risk not getting the support and comfort you hope for.
 Your news needs to be heard in a sacred space.
 Remember they will be in shock too.

 - Choose carefully who you tell.
 Your friends etc. may not have had an experience close to what you are going through and don’t understand it is the most important thing in your life.
 Unfortunately, they will probably still feel the need to say something even when they know there is nothing that can be said that will make you feel any better, however well-intentioned.
 They will probably be trying to fill the void of silence or even make themselves feel better.
 See ‘a letter to my friend who has never lost a baby‘.